 Egypt was under the rule of the Britishers until 1952.
 Therefore, they pass the language to the locals.
 People study English at school.
 So, if an English speaker comes to Egypt for a visit, Perhaps, they will not face any communication problems.

 The important thing to note is that people learn English and French equally in schools.
 Therefore, people attending these schools can communicate at different levels according to their social and economic status.
 The elite class has eloquent communication skills.

-People around the world have an understanding of the top languages of the world but what about minority languages spoken in Egypt.
-To understand the minority languages, you need to hire a professional translation company.
-The professional translation company will provide you with affluent translation services at a fast turnaround time and economical rates.
+People around the world have an understanding of the top languages of the world but what about the minority languages spoken in Egypt?
+To understand minority languages, you need to hire a professional translation company.
+These companies will provide you with affluent translation services at a fast turnaround time and economical rates.